theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-3/index.md

   And the soul that remembers <em>within the world</em>
   can break it from <em>within</em>.</p>

   <p><em>Note:</em> The idea of reincarnation &mdash; souls returning to new bodies until they awaken &mdash; is prominent in Sethian Gnostic texts like the <strong>Gospel of Philip</strong> and <strong>Apocalypse of Paul</strong>.
 Other traditions, like the Valentinians, offered gentler cosmologies with less focus on rebirth.
-This scroll follows the Sethian stream, where forgetful souls are recycled by the Archons until gnosis frees them.</p>
+This page follows the Sethian stream, where forgetful souls are recycled by the Archons until gnosis frees them.</p>
 </section>

 <section class="section-block">